 If you want to prepare tax returns for pay, you’ll need to apply for a PTIN.
 The IRS has made the PTIN application available online.
 It’s easy to complete and only takes about 15 minutes.
 Plus, the application is free—the IRS doesn’t charge a fee to get a PTIN.

 The IRS started the Annual Filing Season Program (or AFSP) to encourage tax preparers to engage in continuing education (CE) and to be better prepared for the busy filing season.
-The program allows uncredentialled tax preparers to educate themselves through CE and reach higher levels of proficiency with tax forms and standards.
+The program allows uncredentialled tax preparers to educate themselves through CE and reach higher proficiency levels with tax forms and standards.
 CPAs, EAs, and tax attorneys rarely participate in the AFSP program.

 The IRS has made the AFSP requirements fairly simple with just 3 steps.